hardkeo/bridge-support-on-wsl2/README.md

-# Enabling bridge and br_netfilter modules in vanilla WSL2 (Ubuntu-22.04) to implement service-mesh in Hashcorp Nomad or Kubernets
+# Enabling bridge and br_netfilter modules in vanilla WSL2 (Ubuntu-22.04) to implement service-mesh in Hashcorp Nomad or Kubernets.
 Enable the bridge and br-netfilter modules on WSL2.
 This allows you to use "bridge" network mode for [Hashicorp Nomad](https://github.com/hashicorp/nomad) jobs.
 I believe it also works for Kubernetes.